 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answe r Finding/Observation
+Answer Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answe r Finding/Observation
+Answer Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answe r Finding/Observation
+Answer Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K9 Are corridors sub-divided where appropriate?

-Answe r Finding/Observation
+Answer Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K10 Do escape routes lead to a place of safety?

-Answe r Finding/Observation
+Answer Finding/Observation

-Yes There are two unrestricted directions of escape available from both entry/exit doors to the premises.
+Yes At ground floor level in the stairway, there are two unrestricted directions of escape available.

 Ref.
 Question Policy Principles

 K11 Are the stairs and/or lobbies provided with adequate ventilation?
 (If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.

-Answe r Finding/Observation
+Answer Finding/Observation

 Yes There are manually openable windows at first floor level that can be used to control smoke levels.
 The assessor considers that the current arrangements are reasonable.

-Images ;
+Images